KQM-git/TCL/docs/enemy-data/humans/fatui/skirmishers/fatui-skirmisher-electrohammer-vanguard.md

 description: A sturdily-built skirmisher armed with an Electro-powered war-hammer..
 ---

-# Fatui

-## Fatui Skirmisher - Electrohammer Vanguard
+# Fatui Skirmisher - Electrohammer Vanguard

 As a Fatui soldier, one has access to munificent resources: salaries, armaments, and supplies.
 But at the same time, it also means much time away from home and family and putting one's life in the hands of comrades one has never met.